Annual Social Enterprise for a Day

 How can you support SE4D?

-Look for our students in HRM on March 6 and purchase their product or service.
+Look for our students in HRM in March and purchase their product or service.

 This year’s Social Enterprise for a Day was held on March 4 and 5 and was a resounding success.
 There were 104 registered students who participated from MSVU along with 11 coaches and facilitators comprised of MSVU faculty, CEED managers, and the Spark Zone.
 Sponsorship was provided by Labor and Advanced Education, the Centre for Women in Business, and the Centre for Entrepreneurship Education and Development.